CtrlK

 Specificity

-Names the domain (PostgreSQL schema) and lists several topic areas (data types, indexing, constraints, performance patterns, advanced features), but these are categories rather than concrete actions.
-It doesn't specify actions like 'create indexes', 'normalize tables', or 'write migration scripts'.
+The description names the domain (PostgreSQL schema) and lists several areas it covers (data types, indexing, constraints, performance patterns, advanced features), but these are categories rather than concrete actions.
+It doesn't specify what actions are performed, like 'creates indexes', 'normalizes tables', or 'writes migration scripts'.

 2 / 3